vinted/actioncable-client-kotlin/README.md

 ## About Vinted's fork

-This is a fork of original library: https://github.com/hosopy/actioncable-client-kotlin
+This is a fork of fork library: https://github.com/vinted/actioncable-client-kotlin

-Main changes compared to original version:

-* Introduced stable version of Kotlin coroutines
-* Updated okhttp 2.x ---> okhttp 3.x
-* Changed serializer klaxon ---> gson

 ## Contribution